diadem-platform/diadem-docs/docs/source/science/calculators/stokes_shift.rst

 Experimental verification
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The following table shows the published experimental data and the results of the workflow above calculations.
+The following table shows the published experimental data and the results of the workflow above.

 .. image:: stokes_shift/Results.png
           :width: 500px